Zen & health

 Better sleep & rest periods

 Regular Zen meditation also helps you sleep more peacefully and deeply.
-Sleeping peacefully is extremely important for the body since it is during this stage of rest that the muscles repair themselves.
+Sleeping peacefully is vital for the body since it is during this stage of rest that the muscles repair themselves.

 Improve immune system